This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 How to Make Kielbasa and Sauerkraut

-There are three steps to preparing this recipe:
+There are 3 easy steps to preparing this recipe:

-Step 1: Brown the kielbasa.
-Cut the kielbasa into smaller, more manageable pieces.
+Step 1: Brown the kielbasa – Cut the kielbasa into smaller, more manageable pieces.
 Place into an oven-safe skillet over low heat.
-Flip each piece when they begin to brown, cooking until slightly browned.
-Once heated, remove the kielbasa and set aside.
+Flip each piece when it begins to brown, cooking until slightly browned.
+Once heated, remove the kielbasa and set it aside.

-Step 2: Prepare the vegetables.
-Dice the onion and cut the potato into ½-inch bite-sized pieces.
-Add the butter to the same skillet where the kielbasa was cooked and let melt.
+Step 2: Prepare the vegetables – Dice the onion and cut the potato into ½-inch bite-sized pieces.
+Add the butter to the same skillet where the kielbasa was cooked and let it melt.
 Place in the onion and potatoes, and toss them in the butter.
-Season with the salt, black pepper, garlic powder, and paprika, and place into a 400°F oven for 18 to 22 minutes until the potatoes become tender.
+Season with the salt, black pepper, garlic powder, and paprika, and place into a 400°F oven for 18-22 minutes until the potatoes become tender.

-Step 3: Add the sauerkraut.
-Place the sauerkraut in the pan with the potatoes and the onion.
+Step 3: Add the sauerkraut – Place the sauerkraut in the pan with the potatoes and the onion.
 Add in the whole-grain mustard and honey.
 Stir until evenly combined, then spread into an even layer.
 Nestle the kielbasa over top.
-Place back into the 400°F oven for 10 to 14 minutes until the dish is warmed.
+Place back into the 400°F oven for 10-14 minutes until the dish is warmed.
 Serve warm and garnish with chopped parsley, if desired.

 • Cast iron skillets work great for this dish.
 They are oven-safe and provide a small amount of additional flavoring and iron to any meal.